-Deterministic models are used for all business with the exception of Unit Linked policies of the old portfolio with maturity guarantee where a stochastic model is also used to determine the time value of the guarantee.
+Deterministic models are used for all business with the exception of Unit Linked policies with maturity guarantee and 0% interest rate guarantee where stochastic models are also used to determine the time value of the guarantees.

 The models for the life business are built in the Company's actuarial software used for the Solvency II projections.